jtlabs777/jtlabs777.github.io/wanderlust/README.md

 * **Objective** - To create an application that reports the local weather and lists local attractions
 * **Purpose**  -  To become versed in API technology and to familiarize myself with the basic protocols
-* **Prerequisites**  - this project required familiarity with Javascript objects, classes, Async/Await/Promises, and JSON.
+* **Prerequisites**  - This project required familiarity with Javascript objects, classes, Async/Await/Promises, and JSON.
 * **Link** - https://jtlabs777.github.io/wanderlust/index.html